 Whilst not quite as renowned as the event held just across the Channel, the Tour of Britain dates back to events held just after the Second World War.
 However, the Tour of Britain as it is known today first took place in 2004; taking place over five days in early September.
 The event was won by Colombian Mauricio Ardila, but was perhaps more remembered for the thrilling sprint finish between Britain's Bradley Wiggins and Enrico Degano at the final stage in London, which was seen by an estimated 100,000 people.

-Last year the modern Tour of Britain was won by a British rider for the first time.
-Jonathan Tiernan-Locke won the event, while Mark Cavendish won three stages crossing the line first in Dumfries, Blackpool and Guildford.
-Will British riders be as successful in 2013?
+Last year the modern Tour of Britain was won by a British rider for the second time.
+Sir Bradley Wiggins won the event, while Mark Cavendish won three stages crossing the line first in London, Guildford and Llanberis.
+Will British riders be as successful in 2014?

 The weather will play a major role as the riders cross the UK, keep an eye on the forecast for each of the stages if you are going to cheer on the riders.